Sing Like Me: Background and composition

-"Sing Like Me" was written by Chris Brown, Big Makk, Keith Thomas, andf Lorenza "Big Lo" Lennon, with Makk, Thomas and Lennon producing the track.
+"Sing Like Me" was written by Chris Brown, Big Makk, Keith Thomas, and Lorenza "Big Lo" Lennon, with Makk, Thomas and Lennon producing the track.
 It was recorded at The Compound—a recording studio in Orlando, Florida—and Tony Maserati mixed the tune at The Record Plant—a studio in Los Angeles, California.

 The cover art of the song's promotional release is styled similarly to the cover of Graffiti.
 It has a retro look, showing Brown wearing black clothes and a red cardigan and sunglasses.
 "Sing Like Me" was released by Jive Records and RCA Records via the United States iTunes Store on November 24, 2009.

 "Sing Like Me" is a slow jam R&B ballad, featuring 808 drum beats and a string arrangement featuring Asian influences.
 Billboard's Sarah MacRory likened the tune's beat to R. Kelly's "Feelin' on Yo Booty" (2001).
 Lyrically, the track is about Brown leaving a nightclub with several women, none of whom Brown wants to marry.
 The song's chorus features the hook "I gotta girl singin' like me".
 Yahoo!
 Music's reviewer said that the song has lyrics where Brown "boasts about the girls who can't get enough of him", and described the lyrics as Brown raving about "his celebrity status and his skills with women".
 A writer for Rap-Up wrote that on the song Brown "make[s] the ladies sing his praises."